Adshars/AML-checker/api-gateway/README.md

 - `x-org-id` – organization ID from JWT payload or API Key validation
 - `x-user-id` – user ID from JWT payload (not present for API Key auth)
 - `x-user-email` – user email from JWT payload or "api@system" for API Key auth
+- `x-user-name` – full name from JWT payload when available
 - `x-auth-type` – authentication method used: "jwt" or "api-key"
 - `x-role` – user role from JWT payload (not present for API Key auth)